How to avoid wearing blue blockers in the evening....

 I just bought this one a month ago to go in the bedroom, and I already want another one for downstairs!

-At eye level - the lux measures a 6, and there is no blue/green!
+At eye level - approximately 1 foot away- the lux measures a 6, and there is no blue/green!
 Click here and stack code SARAHK for a total of 25% off for black Friday.

 I also like this red night light for middle of the night assistance.